Travel guide

 Photo: Lina Kivaka · Pexels

-Athens is a short break destination: most Spanish travelers spend between three and five days.
-In a city, data consumption is concentrated on maps for getting around, social media for photos, some video, and messaging.
+Athens is a short getaway destination: most Spanish travelers spend between three and five days.
+In a city, consumption is concentrated on maps for getting around, social media for photos, some video, and messaging.
 Here are my recommendations:

 Duration Recommended GB Travel profile